-- What does targeted advertising mean?
+- What is targeted advertising?

-- How targeted advertising works online
+- How online targeted advertising works

-- Best practices for targeted online advertising
+- Best practices for targeted advertising

 - To sum up